 \subsubsection{Loss Balancing}

-Due to the number of possible combinations of loss weights between the different teachers, and even which teachers, and possible formulations of loss functions, we mostly opted toward naive loss balancing with all teachers equally weighted for spatial features.
-For summary features, we have $\lambda_{CLIP} = \lambda_{DINO} = 1$ and $\lambda_{SAM} = 0.1$ owing largely to SAM's low performance on k-NN classification.
-We then also set $\gamma_i = 1$ by default.
+Due to the number of possible combinations of loss weights between the different teachers, and even which teachers, and possible formulations of loss functions, we mostly opted toward naive loss balancing with all teachers equally weighted for spatial features ($\gamma_i = 1$).
+For summary features, we have $\lambda_{CLIP} = \lambda_{DINO} = 1$ and $\lambda_{SAM} = 0$.

 We did experiment with automatic loss balancing using predicted uncertainty \cite{cipolla2018autobalance}, AdaLoss \cite{hu2019adaloss} (momentum 0.99) and separately with AMTML-KD \cite{liu2020adamultiteachr}, as ways to learn the balance of $\lambda_i$ and $\gamma_i$.
 In the case of AMTML-KD, the model would always collapse its entire weight around the CLIP teacher and would yield worse results than naive manual balancing.
 Based on the results in table \ref{tab:loss_auto_balance}, there is very little advantage to the more exotic balancing schemes, so we opt for the "Naive" method throughout the rest of the paper.